The Nest

 Do I need to buy a rental property via an LLC in real estate?

-If you own a rental property under your name, you may wonder whether having it under an LLC is a better option.
-Nowadays, LLC in NYC real estate is advantages of LLC for real estate in New Yorkbecoming the standard business format for landlords.
+If you own a rental property under your name, you may wonder whether having it under an LLC is better.
+LLC in NYC real estate is advantages of LLC for real estate in New Yorkbecoming the standard business format for landlords.
 However, it’s not mandatory at all to own an investment property in an LLC.

 However, it offers the following advantages: